 - Becoming a widely-used platform for the migration community of public sector representatives, academics, experts, NGOs and journalists to access, share, discuss, contribute and improve migration data.

 - By making the evidence about migration issues accessible and easy to understand, the Portal aims to contribute to a more informed public debate.

 The overall purpose of the Portal is to draw together key data and recent studies on migration globally, organized by theme, with a strong use of visualizations and interactive elements throughout.
 Especially in critical times, such as those faced today, it is essential to ensure that responses to migration are based on sound facts and accurate analysis.

 The Portal is supported financially by Germany, the US and UK Aid.

-Its official launch is expected in December 2017.
+Its official launch took place on 15 December 2017.